felipessalvatore/self_driving_pi_car/README.md

 Robot driving on a track
 </p>

-You can read more about the project on Medium <link> link here </link>
+You can read more about the project on [Medium](https://medium.com/@project_m/self-drives-me-crazy-from-0-to-self-driving-car-in-150-hours-bf4f68d50d8a)

 ## Getting Started